PelionIoT/manifest-tool/README.md

 ```

 ### Advanced usage

 The manifest tool allows for significantly more flexibility than the model above shows.
 You can override each of the defaults that `manifest-tool init` sets by using the command-line or an input file.
 The manifest tool supports a variety of commands.
 You can print a full list of commands by using `manifest-tool --help`.

 #### Advanced creation Prerequisites

 To create a manifest, you must provide an ECC certificate and private key.
 The certificate must be an ECC secp256r1 DER encoded certificate.
 Best practice is for an authority the target device trusts to sign this certificate.

-The update client on the target device must have this certificate available, or the certificate must be signed by a certificate that is available on the target device.
+The Update client on the target device must have this certificate available, or the certificate must be signed by a certificate that is available on the target device.

 ##### Creating a certificate for production use

 To use a certificate in production, please use a Hardware Security Module or an air-gapped computer to create the certificate.
 You can then use this device to create signatures for manifests.
 If you use certificate delegation, you can use the HSM or air-gapped computer to sign the delegated certificates.
 You should perform a security review on your signing infrastructure.

 ##### Creating a certificate for development use

 **For testing and evaluation only**

 Providing a self-signed certificate is adequate for testing purposes.
 There are many methods for creating a self-signed certificate.
 The manifest tool provides two commands: `init` and `cert create`, which creates a self-signed certificate.
 OpenSSL can also produce one, but we do not recommended this on Mac OS X, due to the old version of OpenSSL that ships with it, nor on Windows, because you must install OpenSSL separately.

 ###### Creating a self-signed certificate with manifest-tool init

 Running `manifest-tool init` in a project for the first time also creates a self-signed certificate.
 If a certificate already exists in `.update-certificates/default.der`, then no certificate is created.
 If you already have a certificate and private key, you should pass those in to `manifest-tool init` using the `-c <certificate-file>` and `-k <private key>` arguments.

 ###### Creating a self-signed certificate with manifest-tool cert create

 The manifest tool provides a certificate creation command, which creates a self-signed certificate:

 ```